Do you treat Spanish-speaking patients on a regular basis? Do you want to communicate with them in their language?

 The five-day course is held at Hospitalito Atitlán on the picturesque shores of Lake Atitlán, Guatemala.

-Spanish and Cultural Immersion CME is perfect for people who have mastered basic Spanish communication through study and/or travel and would like to immerse themselves in the language in a medical setting.
+Spanish and Cultural Immersion CME / CNE is perfect for people who have mastered basic Spanish communication through study and/or travel and would like to immerse themselves in the language in a medical setting.
 It also engages students in the Maya experience, helping them to better connect with patients from foreign cultures.

 Students will learn to perform the following in Spanish in a community hospital setting: